 - Work for up to 14 days

-Who needs to apply for a business visa?
+Who needs to apply for an Irish business visa?

 You will not need to apply for a visa to go to Ireland on business if you are a citizen of a country in the EU/EEA and Switzerland, or if you are from a non-visa required country.